There are two basic components to a window, the glass and the frame surrounding the glass.

 Let's look at window frames first.
 Frames seal out the moisture and drafts from your home.
 Today's windows come with frames made from a variety of materials, each of which has their own benefits and drawbacks.

-Also referred to as low-E glass, this glass has an imperceptibly thin metallic film which is applied to one of the glass surfaces, or is suspended in between the panes.
+Low emissivity glass - Also referred to as low-E glass, this glass has an imperceptibly thin metallic film which is applied to one of the glass surfaces, or is suspended in between the panes.
 This lets light in, but prevents some solar rays from being transmitted into your home.
 This keeps your home cool on a hot day by not letting the heat in and prevents the heat from escaping on a cold day.
 The coatings also block ultraviolet rays reducing the fading of floors, floor coverings, drapes and upholstery.
-Windows manufactured with Low-E coatings typically cost about 10%-15% more than regular windows, but they reduce energy loss by as much as 30%-50%.
-Dept. of Energy
+Windows manufactured with Low-E coatings typically cost about 10-15 percent more than regular windows, but they reduce energy loss by as much as 30-50 percent.
+(Dept. of Energy)

 Windows provide your home with light, warmth, and ventilation as well as a view to the outside world.
 Utilizing some of the energy-efficient techniques detailed here, you can have both beauty and energy efficiency in your dream home.